neha1609/Connectify/README.md

 # Connectify
-This is our Hackathon Project for the SRIIH Hackathon 2021.
+This project was developed during the SRIIH Hackathon 2021. <br/>
-Our Idea for this Hackathon was to __help in regaining education in rural areas in post COVID-19 situation.__
+Our Idea was to __help in regaining education in rural areas in post COVID-19 situation.__ <br/>
 Our approach to this problem was _to design a software which will be an interface connecting the rural students with some organizations or vendors that can provide them educational requirements at low cost._

-## Brief Introduction to files

-For implementing the above solution, we have done the following:
+## Key Features

 1. We made an e-commerce website consisting of admin and customer portals respectively.
 2. In [admin portal](https://github.com/neha1609/Connectify/tree/main/Back%20end/admin), <br/>
   * Admin can insert, edit, delete and view various customers, delivery agents and vendors. <br/>